Local Food for Schools

 TDA will process payments to CEs on a cost reimbursement basis.
 CEs will be required to submit invoices to TDA for costs incurred for the purchase, storage, and transportation of food along with supporting documentation related to the Texas food product(s) and the vendor(s) from which purchases were made.

-Funds may be used starting November 3, 2023.
+Funds may be used November 3, 2023, through March 31, 2025.
 CEs are encouraged to submit invoices as soon as possible after making their purchases.
-All reimbursement requests must be submitted to TDA via the Reimbursement Request form no later than March 31, 2025.
+All reimbursement requests must be submitted to TDA via the Reimbursement Request form no later than May 9, 2025.

 Next Steps for Schools